CAC Reader Not Working on Windows 11 — Fix

 - When it finishes, right-click the device again and select Uninstall device.
 Check the box that says Delete the driver software for this device if it appears.

 - Unplug the reader, wait ten seconds, plug it back in.
-Windows will reinstall using the driver you just added to its cache — this time cleanly.
+Windows will reinstall using the driver you just cached — this time cleanly.

-That uninstall-and-replug step is the part most guides skip.
+Don’t make my mistake and skip that uninstall-and-replug step.
+It’s the part most guides leave out.
 It ensures the driver initializes fresh rather than layering on top of whatever corrupted state existed before.
 Small detail.
 Matters a lot.

 Clear Old Certificates

-This one trips up a lot of people who’ve had their CAC replaced — after a PCS, a name change, a rank change, or just a routine reissuance.
-The old certificates from the previous card are still sitting in Windows’ certificate store, and sometimes the system tries to authenticate using those instead of the new ones on your current card.
+This one trips up a lot of people who’ve had their CAC replaced — after a PCS, a name change, a rank change, or routine reissuance.
+The old certificates from the previous card are still sitting in Windows’ certificate store.
+Sometimes the system tries to authenticate with those instead of the new ones on your current card.
 It fails.
-Then it fails again.
-You assume the reader is broken when the reader is fine.
+You assume the reader is broken.
+The reader is fine.

-The fix is clearing out the stale certificates from Internet Options — which sounds like a weird place to manage this, but that’s where Windows has kept certificate management for smart cards going back to IE days, and it still applies in Windows 11.
+The fix is clearing out stale certificates from Internet Options — which sounds like a weird place to manage this, but that’s where Windows has handled smart card certificate management going back to IE days, and it still applies in Windows 11.

 Removing Old CAC Certificates

-- Open the Control Panel.
-The fastest way in Windows 11 is to search “Control Panel” from the Start menu — don’t try to find it through Settings, it’s not there.
+- Open Control Panel.
+Fastest method in Windows 11: search “Control Panel” from the Start menu — don’t go hunting through Settings, it’s not there.

 - Go to Network and Internet, then Internet Options.